Aviraj634/test1/README.md

 this is my second line and second attempt to use keybord instead of copy paste

-To write anything in the file we use echo ith qutation mark anf text in quarion marks then we use >> and add the file name to finalise the text
+To write anything in the file ECHO is used w/h qutation mark and text inside then we use >> and add the file name to finalise the text

-then we use -git add (file name) command then we use -git commit -m (comment) command then we use -git push
+Then we use -git add (file name) command,

+Then we use -git commit -m (comment) command,

+Then we use -git push,